appelsiini/workshop/README.md

 # Web Security Workshop Resources
 This repository contains a suite of vulnerable applications for ethical hacking and penetration testing training purposes.
 Each folder contains a single application with multiple exploitable vulnerabilities to practise with in a controller local lab environment.

+**These applications contain critical security vulnerabilities, DO NOT deploy or run these applications outside of your localhost (or expose your localhost while running these)**

+## Contents
+There are currently 17 exploitable vulnerabilities included within this project, on top of which DVWA offers 3 different difficulty levels for its 13 vulnerabilities.

 ## Requirements
 * Docker